-According to a 2011 research study, Some of the compounds in the mushrooms are able to inhibit the production of cholesterol in the liver and can prevent plaque on the artery walls.
+According to a 2011 research study, some of the compounds in mushrooms are able to inhibit the production of cholesterol in the liver and can prevent plaque on the artery walls.

-Furthermore it, The Sulfuric compounds In mushrooms able to prevent the accumulation of blood, Or thrombosis, Which further promotes cardiovascular health.
+Furthermore, the sulfuric compounds in mushrooms are able to prevent the accumulation of blood, or thrombosis, which further promotes cardiovascular health.